isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

-*Tax Academy reserves the right to cancel the event, or make changes to the schedule, venue and speakers.*

 For any clarifications, please submit your queries via [Clarifications on webinar](https://form.gov.sg/5ef1d081728ca60011ba9117), and we will attend to them as soon as possible.